Estwick says adapting, focus key on 'difficult' Bangladesh tour

 “Obviously going to Bangladesh it's a very, very difficult tour because they're going to prepare spinning pitches and we've got to adapt quickly.
 We've got to be ready,” Estwick told reporters here.

-“I'm not too focussed on who is not going; you've got to focus on who's going and we've got to try and get them prepared as best as possible.”
+“I'm not too focused on who is not going; you've got to focus on who's going and we've got to try and get them prepared as best as possible.”

 He added: “I always believe opportunities are never missed, they are grabbed by someone else so it's these players [who] have got a great opportunity, they have a chance to showcase their talent.